Forward Learning with Top-Down Feedback: Empirical and Analytical Characterization: Ordinary differential equations for online learning in the teacher-student regression task

 where $K$ is the size of the student hidden layer, $\sigma(\cdot)$ the student activation function, $\lambda^k$ the student preactivation at unit $k\in \{1,\ldots,K\}$.
 For future convenience, we write explicitly the scaling with respect to the input dimension.
 Therefore, at variance with the main text, in this supplemementary section we always rescale the first layer weights as well as the feedback by $1/\sqrt{D}$.

-We focus on the \emph{online} (or \emph{one-pass}) learning protocol, so that at each training time the student network is presented with a fresh example $x_\mu$, $\mu=1,\ldots N$, and $N/D\sim\mathcal{O}(1)$.
-The weights are updated according to the Adaptive Feedback Alignment (AFA) rule defined in eqn.~\eqref{eq:AF-layer1}:
+We focus on the \emph{online} (or \emph{one-pass}) learning protocol, so that at each training time the student network is presented with a fresh example $x_\mu$, $\mu=1,\ldots N$, and $N/D\sim\mathcal{O}_D(1)$.
+The weights are updated according to the AFA rule defined in eqn.~\ref{eq:AF-layer1}:

 We consider fixed learning rates $\eta_1=\eta$, $\eta_2=\eta/D$.
-Different learning rate regimes have been explored in \cite{veiga2022phase}.
+Different learning rate regimes have been explored in \citet{veiga2022phase}.
 It is crucial to notice that the mean squared generalization error

 depends on the high-dimensional input expectation only through the low-dimensional expectation over the preactivations $\{\lambda_k\}_{k=1}^K, \{\nu_m\}_{m=1}^M$.
 Notice that, in this online-learning setup, the input $x$ is independent of the weights, which are held fixed when taking the expectation.
 Furthermore, due to the Gaussianity of the inputs, the preactivations are also jointly Gaussian with zero mean and second moments: